top of page

 And so the years roll by, and sure, the pain dulls somewhat, but I still get a bad taste in my mouth as I pass by — ash and lead and something like paint stripper.
 It don’t matter that years have passed since they winched our broken car through the fence and towed it away.
 It don’t matter that I’ve stomped this ground a thousand times, eyes downcast like I’m huntin’ for something, ‘cause here I am again, like I’m forever bearing witness, forever hoping to learn some sorta secret truth as to why things fell apart the way they did, like knowin’ the shape of it might make this tale my own, as if through ownership, I might finally understand.

-"I'm interested in heartbreak as an experience that shapes the self and can illuminate
+"I'm interested in heartbreak as an experience that shapes the self and can illuminate larger existential truths about memory, grief, longing, desire, and abandonment."

 - Madelaine Lucas